JP-Kelly/module-learning-outcome-audit/README.md

 ## 🔧 Key Technologies

 * **R:** Used for web scraping and initial data extraction from the college's intranet.
-* **Tableau:** Employed for exploratory data analysis and the creation of interactive visualisations, including word clouds and Sankey diagrams.
+* **Tableau:** Employed for exploratory data analysis and the creation of interactive visualisations, including word clouds and bar charts.
+* **Flourish:** Used to build the Sankey Diagrams.

 ## Project Overview